m2sup3rn0va/RASEv1/README.md

   ![SDK-1](screenshots/SDK-3.png)

 - Downloads for all these will be huge so please be patient
-- Once you have all the dependencies in place, create a new AVD with **"Android Version 9.0"** (not the production-builds i.e. "Google Play" System Images)
+- Once you have all the dependencies in place, create a new AVD with **"Android Version 9.0 and above"** (not the production-builds i.e. "Google Play" System Images)
 - I prefer to use **"Google X86_ARM Intel x86 Atom System Image"** because it has pre-build ABI's for **"x86"** as well as **"ARM"**
 - The only drawback to this image is it doesn't have **"Google Play Store"**, so testers testing **"Google API's"** or **"Google Protect"** implementation will not have a good chance with this image  :disappointed:
 - Android System Images with **"Google Play Store"** are production-builds (what I have understood after reading multiple blogs).
 You can get `adb` running as `root` only on development-builds.
 So, try to avoid Android System Images with **"Google Play Store"** as you won't be able to get the root easily